Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. figure:: img/using_tilesets_edit_custom_data.webp
    :align: center
-   :alt: Editing custom data in the TileSet editor while in Select mode
+   :alt: Editing custom data in the LayeredTileSet editor while in Select mode

-   Editing custom data in the TileSet editor while in Select mode
+   Editing custom data in the LayeredTileSet editor while in Select mode

 :ref:`Tile property painting <doc_using_tilemaps_using_tile_property_painting>`
 can also be used for custom data:

 .. figure:: img/using_tilesets_paint_custom_data.webp
    :align: center
-   :alt: Assigning custom data in the TileSet editor using tile property painting
+   :alt: Assigning custom data in the LayeredTileSet editor using tile property painting

-   Assigning custom data in the TileSet editor using tile property painting
+   Assigning custom data in the LayeredTileSet editor using tile property painting

 .. _doc_using_tilesets_creating_terrain_sets: